The recreations of Andy Warhol’s work that started officially & amicably, but are now unauthorized copies of copies.

 Discerning an original Warhol Factory Addition print, from a 1970 Sunday B. Morning, from a later day Sunday B. Morning, from a forgery can be difficult.
 An original Warhol is almost guaranteed to be in a museum or the home of a wealthy collector so it’s unlikely you’ll find one on eBay.
 His original prints were frequently signed by him in various ways on the back (interestingly, his earlier 1950s work was also signed with his name, but was sometimes written by his mom Julia Warhola).

-The second series of this work, the 1970 Sunday B. Morning series, have a black ink stamp on the back that says “published by Sunday B. Morning”.
+Following the original Factory series, the second series of this work (the initial series by Sunday B. Morning in 1970) have a black ink stamp on the back that says “published by Sunday B. Morning”.
 These prints have a second black ink stamp that says “fill in your own signature”, which is where Warhol would sometimes semi-ironically sign that the print was not by him.

 The third series from 1985 have a rubber stamp signature of Andy Warhol’s name on the back, which became known as the European Artist’s Proof Editions.
 Finally the modern day prints are stamped on the back with “fill in your own signature” and “published by Sunday B. Morning” but in blue ink, and are referred to as the Blue Ink series.

-Assigning monetary value to any of these depends on a lot of factors, but basically the Warhol Factory Addition prints are the most valuable (into the millions of dollars) and the later day Sunday B. Morning Blue Ink prints are the least valuable (worth a few hundred dollars).
+Assigning monetary value to any of these depends on a lot of factors, but basically the original 1967 Warhol Factory Addition prints are the most valuable (into the hundreds of thousands of dollars) and the later day Sunday B. Morning Blue Ink prints are the least valuable (worth a few hundred dollars).
 Of the Sunday B. Morning prints, the 1970 series is the most respected and the most highly valued.